shubhamdutta26/tidyplate/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added quotes arond package name in DESCRIPTION.
+* Added quotes around package name in DESCRIPTION.

 * Removed unecessary files.